Hyperthyroidism

 Family history and genetics: A family link may increase the likelihood of thyroid imbalances.

-How is hypothyroidism detected?
+How is hyperthyroidism detected?

 The most reliable way to detect hyperthyroidism is through a blood test.
 These tests measure hormone levels and help identify how well your thyroid and brain are communicating.